Rawhide release & package build

 cd anaconda-l10n

-Create a new localization directory from master directory:
+Create a new localization directory from main directory:

 Add the new folder to git: